Written By

 Talcosis Risk from Breathing in Talcum Powder

-A 2018 case report in the Journal of the Belgian Society of Radiology, for instance, describes a 31-year-old woman who developed talcosis after using an abundant amount of cosmetic talc on a daily basis for several years.
+A 2018 case report in the Journal of the Belgian Society of Radiology, for instance, described a 31-year-old woman who developed talcosis after using an abundant amount of cosmetic talc daily for several years.
 The woman’s primary symptoms were shortness of breath and joint pain.
 A CT scan showed multiple abnormal growths and evidence of inflammatory changes in her lungs.

 Did You Know?

 The first reported case of talcosis, or “talc lung,” was documented in 1896.
-Since then, more than half a dozen cases have been reported in medical literature.
+Since then, over half a dozen cases have been reported in medical literature.

 Symptoms of talcosis may vary widely.
-While some people have no symptoms at all, others end up in respiratory failure.
-Common symptoms may include dyspnea, which is a shortness of breath that worsens over time.
-Some people develop a dry cough.
+While some people have no symptoms at all, others experience respiratory failure.
+Common symptoms may include dyspnea, a shortness of breath that worsens over time, or a chronic cough.

-A 2011 case report in The BMJ describes a woman who developed talcosis 10 years after she had ended a four-month ritual of inhaling cosmetic talcum powder.
-The potential lag time between the exposure and diagnosis causes many cases of talcosis to be misdiagnosed, according to the authors of the report.
+A 2011 case report in The BMJ describes a woman who developed talcosis 10 years after using and inhaling cosmetic talcum powder for four months.
+According to the report’s authors, the potential lag time between the exposure and diagnosis causes many cases of talcosis to be misdiagnosed.

 Should I Avoid Using Baby Powder?

-While the U.S. National Toxicology Program has not completed its review of cosmetic talc as a possible carcinogen, other countries are considering stricter regulations of the mineral.
+While the U.S. National Toxicology Program has not completed its review of cosmetic talc as a possible carcinogen, other countries are considering stricter mineral regulations.

-The Canadian government is considering adding the mineral to a list of toxic substances and is considering restricting talc in products that can be inhaled or used near the female genitals.
-The draft regulations warn that using talc products in the genital region may cause ovarian cancer.
+The Canadian government is considering adding the mineral to a list of toxic substances, warning that using talc products such as baby powder on or near genitals may cause ovarian cancer.

 • Avoid inhaling talcum powder.

-• Avoid using talcum powder around the female genitals.
+• Avoid using products that contain talcum powder around the female genitals.

 • Choose a talc-free alternative instead.

-The American Cancer Society also recommends people who are concerned about using talcum powder avoid or limit their use of talc products until more information is available.
+The American Cancer Society also recommends people concerned about using talcum powder avoid or limit their use of talc products until more information is available.

-Commercial cornstarch-based powders have a similar consistency to talc, are just as absorbent and still have a delightful baby powder scent.
-Other alternative powders include a blend of ingredients such as kaolin, baking soda, arrowroot powder, rice powder and other natural ingredients.
+Commercial cornstarch-based powders have a similar consistency to talc, are just as absorbent and still have that iconic baby powder scent.

-You can even make your own baby powder substitute by following any number of recipes on the web.
-Whatever alternative you choose, you should still be careful to avoid using any powder around your baby’s face.
+Whatever alternative you choose, you should still avoid using powder around your baby’s face.

 More and more makeup manufacturers are also offering talc-free cosmetics.
-Omiana cosmetics, for instance, only sells talc-free makeup.
-Cover FX’s line of products are free from five controversial ingredients: talc, parabens, mineral oil, fragrance and gluten.
+Omiana Cosmetics, for instance, only sells talc-free makeup.
+Cover FX’s line of products is free from five controversial ingredients: talc, parabens, mineral oil, fragrance and gluten.

 When you’re selecting any product, be sure to read the ingredient label.
-If you’re not familiar with a product or its ingredients, you can look it up on the Environmental Working Group’s Skin Deep Cosmetics database.
-The database includes more than 70,000 products and highlights any ingredients of concern.
+If you’re unfamiliar with a product or its ingredients, you can look it up on the Environmental Working Group’s Skin Deep Cosmetics database.
+The database includes over 70,000 products and highlights ingredients of concern.

 Please seek the advice of a qualified professional before making decisions about your health or finances.